thecryptofruit/education/intro_fabric.md

 > As we can see, there's lots of material to get us up to speed, but each example use-case could take quite sime time to study.

-# Additional explanations for the "Chaincode for Developers" tutorial
+# Extras for the "Chaincode for Developers" tutorial
 Let's continue with the Hyperledger fabric intro tutorial "Chaincode for Developers", officially described at https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html and provide some more context along the way.

 What will we do:
 1. Prepare a simple chaincode (a.k.a. a smart contract) written in Go in `sacc.go`, that will store a value on the blockchain and later read that value back.

 2. Create the network *chaincodedockerdevmode_default* with 4 services (orderer, peer, cli, chaincode).
 It will keep our terminal window busy with various logs, so we will only observe this window later.
 `docker-compose -f docker-compose-simple.yaml up`

 3. Start our chaincode in the second terminal.
 `docker exec -it chaincode bash`

-5. Interact with our chaincode through the third terminal.
+4. Interact with our chaincode through the third terminal.
 `docker exec -it cli bash`